sharduul/chalk/_posts/2017-3-28-angular2-form-validation.md

 *I am displaying the error only when the field is dirty, it is invalid and most importantly when the using is NOT `touching` it.
 That is when the user is not still typing.*

 I am handling the `touching` part in my `validateOnBlur` directive.
 I am setting the field to `untouched` when the user is still typing which hides the error message.
 And when the user has left the field I am setting that field to `touched`.
 So now, if there are any validation errors those will be displayed on the field.

+If you are new to the world of TypeScript [this book](http://amzn.to/2A1RPxM) will make your life easy when working on Angular 2 applications.

 ## Summary: